cizixs/whoami/README.md

 # whoami

-A naive docker image with a http server that echos hostname(identifies itself) with health check support.
+A minimal(5.0MB+) docker image with a http server that echos hostname(identifies itself) with health check support.

 This docker image can be used to demostrate and validate load balance ability of your service.